Linguistics

 State Core Gen Ed Composition; Writing Requirement 3

-State Core Gen Ed Mathematics, pure math 3
+State Core Gen Ed Mathematics, (with a math prefix) 3

 State Core Gen Ed Social and Behavioral Sciences 3